At a Glance

 ✨Know the Organisation Inside Out

 Research the health institution thoroughly.
 Understand their mission, recent campaigns, and any media coverage they've received.
-This will help you tailor your responses and show genuine interest in the role.
+This will help you tailor your responses and show genuine interest during the interview.

 ✨Demonstrate Your Networking Skills